Bild Studio’s next step in building Montenegro’s innovation ecosystem

 When you receive your first business offer, make sure professionalism and dedication make a top priority on your to-do list.

 On Wednesday, May 9th, the IPC Technopolis, organized a conference “Go Digital” as part of the project “Female Youth 4 ICT”.
 One of the lecturers was Aleksandra Bošković, CEO of Bild Studio.
 The panel was also leaded by: Nada Rakocevic (Chamber of Commerce and Industry of Montenegro), Mirjana Begovic (Ministry of Public Administration of Montenegro), Sanja Simonović (M: tel) and doc.
 Dr. Ivana Ognjanović (UDG) and Nataša Mijatović who successfully lead the panel discussion.
+The purpose of this project is to educate and motivate young girls from Montenegro, Bosnia, and Hercegovina to start their career in the IT industry through the good practices and transferring of knowledge and skills from the European partners.

 During the panel discussion, we addressed the fact that the times are changing and a lot of IT companies are taking further steps to organize internships and other forms of education that will attract more female employees and help them to find a job promptly.